xtuml/bridgepoint/doc-bridgepoint/notes/8951_marking_editor/8951_marking_editor_dnt.md

   (like ```#```) could denote a comment.
 This will provide flexibility for power users who inspect and edit the data inside the marking files rather than using the marking editor.

 7.2  Selection filtering - provide a means to enter regex style filtering of the model element instance list to make it quicker for a user to find the element they are looking for.
+7.3  Provide a means to tell the user of invalid marks in the application marking data.
+Currently, moving or copying an element will not be automatically reflected in the application marks.

 8. User Documentation
 ---------------------
+8.1  Documentation shall be added to the BridgePoint help to explain the marking editor usage and underlying files.

 9. Unit Test
 ------------